Andrea Okene

-Andrea Okene Bañón (30 November 2001) is a Spanish footballer who plays as a forward for Valencia.
-She is a product of Levante UD youth system, and debuted in Primera División in April 2021.
-In July 2021, she joined Valencia as the sixth signing of the season.
+Andrea Okene Bañón (Born 30 November 2001) is a Spanish footballer who plays as a forward for Valencia.
+She is a product of the Levante UD youth system.
+She debuted in the Primera División in April 2021.
+In July 2021, she joined Valencia as the sixth signing of the 21-22 season.
 She was born from a Nigerian father and a Spanish mother.